merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 This produces the following figure in `YY_PLOTS/FIG_S_ENV/` as a .pdf and .png formatted image.

 [![s_env]({{images}}/s_env.png)]( {{images}}/s_env.png){:.center-img .width-70}

+{:.notice}
+If you used conda, it's likely that a graphical window will "pop up", displaying the plot.
+If you used Docker, that's unlikely.
+In either case, you can always navigate to the output directory `YY_PLOTS/FIG_S_ENV/` to see the plots.

 To see what's happening under the hood, you can view the contents of `ZZ_SCRIPTS/figure_s_env.R`, the R script that we called `source()` on: